ismo-karkkainen/datalackeytools/README.md

 reads multiple files, you can separate your command-adding states for re-use into their own files.

-See test/fsm and examples directories for how to use ruby/script and how to use re-usable states, should you need them.
+See test/state and examples directories for how to use ruby/script and how to use re-usable states, should you need them.

 # Make

 Given needed targets, finds their dependencies and runs commands in required order.
 Targets are not files nor data labels.
 Otherwise resembles make.
-Commands are mainly the same as in datalackey-fsm.
+Commands are mainly the same as in datalackey-state.

 # Run